google/prettytensor/docs/PrettyTensor.md

 * bias_init: An initializer for the bias or a Tensor.
 * edges: Either SAME to use 0s for the out of bounds area or VALID to shrink the output size and only uses valid input pixels.
-* batch_normalize: Set to True to batch_normalize this layer.
+* batch_normalize: Supply a BatchNormalizationArguments to set the parameters for batch normalization.
 * name: The name for this operation is also used to create/find the parameter variables.